simonw/datasette/docs/csv_export.rst

 Streaming all records
 ---------------------

-The *stream all records* option is designed to be as efficient as possible - under the hood it takes advantage of Python 3 asyncio capabilities and Datasette's efficient :ref:`pagination <pagination>` to stream back the full CSV file.
+The *stream all rows* option is designed to be as efficient as possible - under the hood it takes advantage of Python 3 asyncio capabilities and Datasette's efficient :ref:`pagination <pagination>` to stream back the full CSV file.